symforce-org/symforce/docs/index.rst

    notebooks/optimization_tutorial

 :doc:`development`
-    How to build, configure, and develop.
+    How to build, configure, and develop

 :doc:`notebooks/sympy_tutorial`
-    Basic introduction to sympy
+    Basic introduction to SymPy

 :doc:`notebooks/geometry_tutorial`
     Introductory guide to doing math and geometry